The 20 Best Books About Thailand to Read Before You Go

 12. DK Eyewitness Thailand

-If you’re a visual person, you’ll love this.
-Full of photos, illustrations, and color-coded sections.
-It’s great for planning, especially if you’re traveling with kids or want to show them what’s ahead.
+If you’re a visual person, you’ll love this one.
+Full of photos, illustrations, and color-coded sections that make planning feel genuinely exciting.
+It’s especially good if you’re traveling with kids or want to show them what’s coming before you arrive.

 13. Fodor’s Essential Thailand

 A solid all-rounder.
-Less backpacker-y than Lonely Planet, with a slightly more upscale vibe.
-The hotel and restaurant picks are good, and it includes background info on culture and etiquette too.
+Less backpacker-y than Lonely Planet, with a slightly more polished feel.
+The hotel and restaurant recommendations are strong, and it includes helpful background on culture and etiquette too.
+Good if you want a guide that doesn’t assume you’re sleeping in a dorm bunk.

 Fodor’s Essential Thailand